Decorative neutral curve divider

 Finding the right way to integrate an SME into your workflow can be tricky.
 You need their expertise, but you also need to maintain control over the proposal process.
 Sometimes, an expert might try to take over, rewriting entire sections in a way that doesn't fit the overall tone or strategy.
 The goal is to treat them as valued collaborators, not just a content vending machine.
 Establishing clear roles and expectations from the start helps ensure you can leverage their knowledge effectively while keeping the project on track and maintaining a cohesive final document.

-How to Partner Effectively with Your SMEs
+How to Build a Great Partnership with Your SME

 Subject Matter Experts are the secret ingredient to creating accurate, compelling, and winning proposals.
 But getting the information you need from them isn’t always straightforward, especially when they’re juggling their own demanding schedules.
 The key to a successful partnership is a process built on clarity, respect, and smart systems.
 When you can make it easy for SMEs to share their knowledge, you not only get better results but also build stronger internal relationships.
 Here are four practical ways to improve your collaboration with SMEs.